ddoria921/DDCoachMarks/README.md

 Quick and easy coach marks to use in any iOS app.

 ![](https://raw.githubusercontent.com/ddoria921/DDCoachMarks/master/Preview%20Images/preview1.png?token=3970871__eyJzY29wZSI6IlJhd0Jsb2I6ZGRvcmlhOTIxL0REQ29hY2hNYXJrcy9tYXN0ZXIvUHJldmlldyBJbWFnZXMvcHJldmlldzEucG5nIiwiZXhwaXJlcyI6MTM5NzMzMjE1NX0%3D--c7460ce128607c4887106c88f0572d75d593dae1)
 ![](https://raw.githubusercontent.com/ddoria921/DDCoachMarks/master/Preview%20Images/preview2.png?token=3970871__eyJzY29wZSI6IlJhd0Jsb2I6ZGRvcmlhOTIxL0REQ29hY2hNYXJrcy9tYXN0ZXIvUHJldmlldyBJbWFnZXMvcHJldmlldzIucG5nIiwiZXhwaXJlcyI6MTM5NzMzMjE3OH0%3D--436361979e62e3639c427b94c7d6804eab77d38b)
 ![](https://raw.githubusercontent.com/ddoria921/DDCoachMarks/master/Preview%20Images/preview3.png?token=3970871__eyJzY29wZSI6IlJhd0Jsb2I6ZGRvcmlhOTIxL0REQ29hY2hNYXJrcy9tYXN0ZXIvUHJldmlldyBJbWFnZXMvcHJldmlldzMucG5nIiwiZXhwaXJlcyI6MTM5NzMzMjE5NH0%3D--49ede964615a2980e484ad0ad53a295d5725c72a)

+## If you use my code, I'd like to know about it!
+Seriously though, it would be cool for me to find out if (and how) people are making use of my code.
+A simple email would be greatly appreciated. ddoria921@gmail.com

 ## Requirements
 DDCoachMarks works on any iOS version and is built with ARC.
 It depends on the following Apple frameworks: